 \subsection{Empirical results}

-As a proof of concept we like to empirically verify the approximate relations~\meqref{eq:conclusionApprox} discussed above.
+As a proof of concept we empirically verify the approximate relations~\meqref{eq:conclusionApprox} discussed above.
+The implementation of these experiments can be found at \url{https://github.com/JakobHeiss/NN_regularization1}.
 To that end, we consider the aim of approximating the function $f:\R\to\R, x\mapsto \sin{(\pi x)}$, given $N=16$ noisy data points $(x_i, f(x_i)+\epsilon_i)\in\R^2$, where $x_i$, $i=1,\ldots,N$ are equidistant points in the interval $[-1,1]$ and $\epsilon_i$ are realizations of a centred Gaussian random variable with standard deviation $\tt{scale}=1/8$. \Cref{fig:sine} shows a comparison of the solution functions obtained by \begin{enumerate}[a)] \item training an RSN with ReLU activation using a standard implementation of gradient descent with step size $\gamma=2^{-11}$ for $\tau=2^{15}$ epochs \unimportant{(resulting in \RNw[{\wth[T]}]\ with $T=\tau\gamma$)}, \item training that same RSN using a ridge penalty on the terminal weights with penalization parameter $\lw=\frac{1}{e -1}\frac{1}{2\tau\gamma}$ according to \cref{eq:lambdaWelleT} \unimportant{(resulting in \RNR)} and \item the \nameref{def:splineReg} with penalization parameter $\lambda=\frac{\lw}{n2g(0)}$ \unimportant{(resulting in \fl)}.
 (Here, $n$ represents the RSN's number of hidden nodes and the weighting function $g$ is defined in \Cref{thm:ridgeToSpline}.) \end{enumerate} The RSN was chosen to consist of $n=2^{12}$ hidden nodes with first-layer weights and biases sampled from a Uniform distribution on $[-0.05, 0.05]$.
 Moreover, a last-layer bias was included in the training (cp. \Cref{footnote:lastlayerbias}).

 Within this paper's setting, this experiment corresponds to comparing the time-$T$ solution~\RNw[{\wth[T]}] for $T=16$ to the \ridgeRSNRN\ with $\lw=\frac{1}{e -1}\frac{1}{2T}\approx 0.018$ and the smooth \regSplf\ with penalization parameter $\lambda\approx 0.014$.
 As \Cref{fig:sine} nicely shows, the three solution functions almost coincide on $[-1,1]$.
 This is of particular interest, since the training data typically is scaled to fit the interval $[-1,1]$.